JParramore/FridgeMagnets/README.md

 ## FridgeMagnets

-A fridge to spell rude words on when you have family at home.
+Move your letters around a fridge and spell out anything you like.

 <br>